 I know nothing about Davies – I’ve seen him a few times on the Graham Norton show.
 But my suspicion is that Wicky is not actually a character Davies created, but Davies himself.
 And that might be the major factor constraining the series’ trajectory.
 We never really get to see Wicky’s transformation throughout the series.

 The last episode – The One, is more about Wicky than Maggie (played by Jo Hartley) his old flame.
 At the end of the episode, Wicky remains clueless as to why Maggie left him 20 years ago, and that annoyed me – I expected more from Wicky.
 After cleaning up the spilt blood and guts left by the fuck-ups people make, I reckon Wicky’s a lot more insightful than the curry and beer loving ‘fat’ bloke he presents as in the beginning of the series.

-Still, I look forward to Season two.
+Still, I look forward to season two (see below).

 Here’s a review published in the Guardian

 The Cleaner is a 2021 British comedy series created by Greg Davies, available on Britbox in Australia

 22 May 2023 – Addendum: Just watched season two of The Cleaner.
 All my thoughts above that I had for season one stands, except of course, the episodes are different.

 I still yearned to see more of Wicky’s personal arc, and even though there’s a speck of hope that Wicky and Ruth might finally get together in the final scene of the series (sorry, spoiler), we still don’t get to ‘know’ Wicky in season two.

 But The Cleaner remains rollicking fun.
 Not sure I’m as enthused about the prospect of season three as I was about two, after one…?